Rico Nasty

-Maria-Cecilia Simone Kelly (born May 7, 1997), known professionally as Rico Nasty, is an American rapper, singer, and songwriter from Maryland.
-She rose to prominence in 2018 with singles such as "Smack a Bitch" and "Poppin".

-While in high school, Rico Nasty began self-releasing content in 2014 and had released five solo mixtapes by late 2017.
-She gained a local, underground following with SoundCloud singles such as "iCarly" and "Hey Arnold".
-After gaining wider recognition in 2018, she signed to Atlantic Records where she released her sixth mixtape, Nasty (2018).
-This was followed by the collaborative mixtape Anger Management (2019) with long time associate Kenny Beats.
-Rico Nasty's debut studio album, Nightmare Vacation, was released in December 2020.
-Rico's seventh mixtape, Las Ruinas, was released on July 22, 2022.
+Maria-Cecilia Simone Kelly (born May 7, 1997), known professionally as Rico Nasty, is an American rapper and singer.
+She began self-releasing while in high school, and had released five solo mixtapes by late 2017.
+She gained a local following on SoundCloud with her songs "iCarly" and "Hey Arnold".
+After gaining wider recognition with her 2018 singles "Smack a Bitch" and "Poppin", she signed with Atlantic Records to release her sixth mixtape, Nasty (2018).
+The label released her collaborative mixtape Anger Management (2019) with Kenny Beats, as well as her first two studio albums, Nightmare Vacation (2020) and Las Ruinas (2022); the former album peaked the US Heatseekers charts.
+She then parted ways with the label in favor of Fueled by Ramen and Elektra Records, who released her third studio album, Lethal (2025).

 Early life

-Maria-Cecilia Simone Kelly was born an only child to a Puerto Rican mother and African-American father, also a rapper, who introduced her to rap music when she was a child.
+Maria-Cecilia Simone Kelly was born on May 7, 1997 in Largo, Maryland, an only child to a Puerto Rican mother and African-American father.
+Also a rapper, he introduced her to rap music when she was a child.
 She was raised in various locations including Prince George's County, Maryland, New York, Virginia, and Washington, D.C.
-When she was 11, her mother moved to Palmer Park, Maryland where she was enrolled in a Baltimore boarding school for the sixth grade.
+When she was 11, her mother moved to Palmer Park, Maryland where she was enrolled in a Baltimore boarding school (The SEED School of Maryland) for the sixth grade.
 She was expelled for smoking marijuana at 14 and transferred to Charles Herbert Flowers High School in Prince George's County where her music career began.
 The following year, her father was sent to prison and her parents divorced.

 Career

 2014–2017: Career beginnings and early mixtapes

 Rico started rapping in high school and released her first mixtape, Summer's Eve (2014), when she was in tenth grade at Charles Herbert Flowers High School.
 After graduating from high school, she started focusing on her music career and released two mixtapes in 2016: The Rico Story and Sugar Trap.
-Rico Nasty gained some prominence with her 2016 single "iCarly" which amassed over 500 thousand views on YouTube within months.
-She also released the single "Hey Arnold," which was later remixed featuring Atlanta rapper Lil Yachty.
-The duo would later link again in 2017 for the single "Mamacita" as part of The Fate of the Furious: The Album soundtrack.
+Rico Nasty gained some prominence with her 2016 single "iCarly" which amassed over 500,000 views on YouTube within months.
+She also released the single "Hey Arnold", which was later remixed featuring Atlanta rapper Lil Yachty.
+The duo would collaborate again in 2017 for the single "Mamacita" as part of The Fate of the Furious: The Album soundtrack.

 In May 2017, Rico Nasty released her fourth mixtape, Tales of Tacobella, which is her earliest commercially available release as of September 2020.
-Kyann-Sian Williams of NME described the mixtape as "otherworldly and synth-heavy" and noted that the mixtape proved Rico's singing abilities.
+Kyann-Sian Williams of NME described the mixtape as "otherworldly and synth-heavy" and noted that the mixtape demonstrated Rico's singing abilities.
 In June 2017, Rico released her single "Poppin" which quickly garnered over five million views on YouTube.
 The single was also featured on the HBO television series Insecure.
 Rico's fifth mixtape Sugar Trap 2 was released in October 2017 and featured an appearance from rapper Famous Dex.
 Critics of Rolling Stone listed the mixtape as one of the Best Rap Albums of 2017.
-Rico embarked on the Sugar Trap Tour in late 2017.
+Rico embarked on her "Sugar Trap Tour" in late 2017.